InquisitiveAS/InquisitiveAS/README.md

 ###  Stimulus

-_"This is just the beginning, the beginning of understanding that cyberspace has no limits, no boundaries!"_ ~ Nicholas Negroponte
+_"This is just the beginning of understanding that cyberspace has no limits, no boundaries!"_ ~ Nicholas Negroponte

-*"I love to sketch humans(speed-sketching), weight lifting, going on trails, and love cooking.
+*"I love sketching humans(speed-sketching), weight lifting, going on trails, and cooking.
 I love coffee-hoping,food-tasting, and wine-tasting on weekends.
 I am learning to play RAV-VAST Steel tongue drum" ~ My free time*

-*"I am working on FOSS( Free & Open Source Software) AEC Technologies !"*
+*"I am building AEC Tech on the top of AEC OSS(Open Source Software)Technologies !"*

 ###  Collaborate
 arabhishek1091@gmail.com